DataDog/integrations-core/win32_event_log/README.md

 First, identify the Windows Event Log channels you want to monitor.

-Depending on collection method, the channel name can be used for the following configuration parameters:
+Depending on the collection method, the channel name can be used for the following configuration parameters:
 - Datadog Logs: `channel_path`
 - Datadog Events: `path`
 - Datadog Events (legacy): `log_file`